 During the month of June the private Facebook group, Serendipitydodah for Moms, celebrates Pride Month by inviting members of the group to share pictures of their kids and tell us a little about their kids and the journey they have been on.
 We call it Pride & Joy!
 This essay was what Gerry Phifer wrote to go along with the picture she shared of her son, Andrew.

 Serendipitydodah for Moms is a private Facebook group for moms of LGBTQ kids.
-Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is secret so that only members can find it or see what is posted in the group.
+Our official motto is “We Are Better Together” and our nickname is “Mama Bears” The group is private so only members can see who is in the group and what is posted in the group.
 It was started in June 2014 and presently has more than 1,900 members.
-For more info email firstname.lastname@example.org
+For more info email email@example.com